Small-$x$ Asymptotics of the Leading-Twist Flavor Singlet Quark TMDs: Sivers and worm-gear G TMDs

-In the asymptotic limit, the dipole amplitude with the largest value of $\alpha$ dominates, hence we conclude to two significant figures that The flavor singlet Sivers function grows slower than the non-singlet, whose intercept for the sub-eikonal contribution is $3.4\sqrt{\alpha_s N_c/4\pi}$.
-This is expected based on the na\"ive time-reversal odd (T-odd) parity of the Sivers function, which leads to the charge conjugation odd (C-odd) contribution at eikonal order from the spin-dependent odderon in the flavor non-singlet sector \cite{Boer:2015pni,Szymanowski:2016mbq,Dong:2018wsp} and a vanishing eikonal flavor singlet contribution.
-In contrast, the flavor non-singlet $g_{1T}$ is significantly suppressed compared to the flavor singlet sector studied here, being almost constant in $x$ and in agreement with usual expectations for small-$x$ physics.
+Within one significant figure, we obtain the intercept of $\alpha = 3$.
+The singlet Sivers function grows slower than the non-singlet, where the intercept for the sub-eikonal contribution is 3.4.
+This is expected based on the naive time-reversal odd (T-odd) parity of the Sivers function, which leads to the charge conjugation odd (C-odd) contribution at eikonal order from the spin-dependent Odderon in the flavor non-singlet sector \cite{Boer:2015pni,Szymanowski:2016mbq,Dong:2018wsp} and a vanishing eikonal flavor singlet contribution.
+In contrast, the flavor non-singlet $g_{1T}$ is significantly suppressed compared to the flavor singlet sector studied here, being almost constant in $x$ and agreeing with usual expectations for small-$x$ physics.
 Indeed, the flavor singlet sector turns out to be dominant over the flavor non-singlet sector for all of the leading-twist T-even TMDs.

-The dominance of the flavor singlet contribution, as seen in the T-even TMDs, follows from the fact that the evolution can be driven by flavor blind gluon exchanges which contribute to the flavor singlet sector, while the T-odd TMDs (the Sivers function and the Boer-Mulders function) will be dominated by C-odd exchanges which can distinguish quark from anti-quark, thus contributing to the flavor non-singlet sector.
+Beyond one significant figure, the intercept of $F^S_A$ disagrees with $F^S_B$ and $F^{S~\textrm{Mag}}$.
+One would expect that these values must eventually converge to the largest intercept, $\alpha = 2.89$, as $\eta\to\infty$.
+This is because the dipoles mix under evolution and should each be driven by the dipole that grows the fastest.
+The fact that this hasn't occurred yet, even when numerically computing up to $\eta_{\textrm{max}}=70$ suggests the presence of persistent pre-asymptotic behavior.

+The return of the oscillations is a surprise and one can ask about the possibility of measuring them in an experiment.
+Much like the case of helicity, the answer is no. Not just because the period of oscillation is large in terms of rapidity of Bjorken-$x$, but because the presence of saturation will change the behavior of the dipoles before we can observe a full oscillation.
+At $Q^2=10 ~\textrm{GeV}^2$, we expect saturation to kick in below $x=10^{-5}$ \cite{Albacete_2005}.
+At $s_{10}=0$, this corresponds to $\eta>1.7$.
+Even the most quickly oscillating polarized dipole amplitude, $F_B^S$ has a period of $2\pi/0.186 = 33.8$.
+While the oscillations might have an effect on the pre-asymptotic behavior, we conclude that they don't practically affect the growth of the polarized dipole amplitudes.

+The completion of a numeric solution to the evolution equations for the Sivers and Worm-Gear G singlet TMDs allows us to consider phenomenology in future work.
+To achieve flavor separation, one would need to rely on both the singlet and non-singlet evolution equations.
+Recall that our evolution is flavor blind - the flavor information enters in the initial condition, so the singlet evolution is applicable to the quark plus anti-quark flavor combination.